themarquisdesheric/amber-health/src/pages/articles/2019-09-28-endometriosis-treatment.md

 <blockquote class="blockquote">The current system’s inability to adequately address endometriosis pain symptoms often results in the emergence of broader functional sequela and psychological impact.
 The ability to address these broader impacts is crucial and certainly requires a more comprehensive, multidisciplinary approach to care.

-<cite><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6661982/?fbclid=IwAR1ytZua-OpiBsknNROSa0ucyF3dB5ExX2IIDSFEAeFsPdru1SXW22mHZKU" target="_blank" rel="noopener noreferrer">-Sanjay Agarwal MD, FACOG</a></cite>
+<cite><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6661982/?fbclid=IwAR1ytZua-OpiBsknNROSa0ucyF3dB5ExX2IIDSFEAeFsPdru1SXW22mHZKU" target="_blank" rel="noopener noreferrer">-Sanjay Agarwal, MD, FACOG</a></cite>

 </blockquote>